 HCA grants investment partner status to County Durham housing provider

-County Durham Housing Group (CDHG) has been awarded investment partner status by the Homes & Communities Agency (HCA), meaning it can draw down funds for its development schemes with the backing of another housing provider.
+County Durham Housing Group (CDHG) has been awarded investment partner status by the Homes & Communities Agency (HCA), meaning it can draw down funds for its development schemes without the backing of another housing provider.

 Following a rigorous application process, the HCA has now endorsed the group’s technical ability, financial capacity and business standing to receive public funding.

 Ged Walsh, CDHG’s director of assets and regeneration, said: “Partnership status is a real feat as it will allow us to develop a close working relationship with the HCA.
 We are delighted to be able to represent the various areas of the county we manage, to ensure our new build ambitions are suited to our residents’ needs.”

 The status follows the group’s recent success in securing £6.7 million to develop 121 new houses for Rent to Buy; and 74 specialist bungalows for “affordable” rent by 2021.

 The Rent to Buy scheme aims to help people step on to the housing ladder by offering affordable homes at 80% of market rent, which will allow residents to save for a deposit at the same time.